thobonato/cypress-penn-apps/README.md

-# Cypress3
+# CypressMFA

-Cypress3 is a cutting-edge triple-factor authentication system that combines liveness detection, facial recognition, and hand gesture recognition to provide unparalleled security for digital identities.
+Cypress MFA is a cutting-edge triple-factor authentication system that combines liveness detection, facial recognition, and hand gesture recognition to provide unparalleled security for digital identities.

 ## Features